Photo courtesy of MT Athletics

 “At the time, MTSU was ranked top 50 in the nation (for golf),” Long said.
 “I knew I was coming into a competitive program.”

 Long tried the other stereotypical sports for women such as softball and basketball but found her own distinct lane in golf.
 Long’s family members are avid golfers.
 Her father had she and her brother on the golf course at five years old, believing it was one of many good options when it came to teaching them the game.
+She states that her father often took her and her brother to the golf course so they could practice playing.
+She comments that she would get the best golf gifts for her birthday and for Christmas so she could keep practicing.
+This was where her love of the game came from.

 Long has learned and progressed as a golfer tremendously since her first tee off as a freshman.